 Originally, billed as the nameless faceless foes to hero Luke Skywalker in Star Wars: Episode IV - A New Hope stormtroopers are a symbol of the Empire's ambition of ruling over the galaxy.

 In recent years audiences have been thrust into a behind-the-scenes look at stormtrooper training and sub-culture with Finn in Star Wars: The Force Awakens.
-It's this candid look that reveals the efficiency, individuality and loyalty of stormtroopers that made us start to think "Hey, a stormtrooper is a lot like a wooden crate!".
+It's this candid look that reveals the efficiency, individuality, and loyalty of stormtroopers that made us start to think "Hey, a stormtrooper is a lot like a wooden crate!".

 Stormtroopers wear armor constructed from plastoid laid over a black body glove.
 The outer shell is made up of 18 overlapping composite plates and is specifically designed to disperse energy to deflect blaster bolts.
 The body glove is a form-fitted full-body piece of clothing.
 This armor represented some of the best in the Empire and is dreaded by rebel freedom fighters.

-The outer box is specifically designed to disperse energy from impact to protect the cargo housed inside.
+The outer box is specifically designed to disperse energy from an impact to protect the cargo housed inside.
 Additionally, for parts susceptible to corrosion a vapor barrier bag can be added for form-fitting full-coverage protection.

 Much like the stormtrooper armor, Valley Box's wooden crates represent the best in the Industry and are dreaded by competitors!